shadab375/angular-training/README.md

 ## Note

 This application uses JSON Server as a fake REST API backend.
 In a production environment, you would replace it with a real backend server.

+1. Add routing in this app, pass arguments from one page to another
+2. External views / internal views - load that in the page and use in my app
+3. Add user authentication